What is the National Agreement on Closing the Gap?

 Productivity Commission’s Annual Data Compilation Report

-Released on Wednesday 31 July 2024, the Annual Data Compilation Report informs reporting on progress under the National Agreement on Closing the Gap.
-The latest data release reveals only five of 19 Closing the Gap targets are on track.
+Released on Wednesday 30 July 2025, the Annual Data Compilation Report informs reporting on progress under the National Agreement on Closing the Gap.
+The latest data release reveals only four of 19 Closing the Gap targets are on track.

 The Productivity Commission’s Annual Data Compilation Report is available to read online.